tcheukueppoo/maat/docs/gc.md

 eventually traverse object which is an opportunity to mark supposed to be marked "shared" object "shared" and this is done in the following scenarios:

 * When propagating the black mark over shared reachable objects we own, this is a great opportunity we have here.

-* The `propagate_lso` phase, At sharing points, top-level shared objects are added to the LSO of their owners so that at this phase the LSO is processed to propagate the "shared" mark.
-This phase is right before sweeping phase to avoid freeing not yet marked "shared" some shared objects that ended up being reachable only to maatines they don't belong to.
-Black shared objects are skipped since the "shared" mark is also propagated when propagating the black mark.
+* The `propagate_lso` phase.
+At sharing points, top-level shared objects are added to the LSO of their owners so that at this phase the LSO is processed to propagate the "shared" mark.
+This phase is right before the sweeping phase to avoid freeing not yet marked "shared" some shared objects that ended up being reachable only to maatines they don't belong to.
+Black shared objects are skipped from the LSO since the "shared" mark is also propagated when propagating the black mark.

 ```maat
 let iter = get_lso_list(maa);